-However there is a 5% bias in comparison with the expected value of the control sample, a standard solution at a high level $(1,00 \pm 0,02 \text{ mg/l})$ and we would recommend investigating this and changing the procedure to reduce this bias.
+However, there is a 5 % bias in comparison with the expected value of the control sample, a standard solution at a high level $(1.00 \pm 0.02 \text{ mg/l})$ and we would recommend investigating this and changing the procedure to reduce this bias.
+When the bias is reduced we recommend setting the central line to the value of the standard solution, 100 mg/l.

-Determination of Zn in hydrogen peroxide with ICP-OES - blank samples
+Determination of Zn in hydrogen peroxide with ICP-OES - procedural blank

-Sample type Control chart Control limits Central line A blank sample X- chart Statistical Mean value
+Sample type Control chart Control limits Central line Procedural blank X- chart Statistical Mean value

-Blank sample of ultrapure water.
-The blank determination was carried out for check of contamination.
-In the procedure 50 ml H_2O_2 is evaporated to near dryness, 0.5 ml acid added and diluted to 5 ml.
+Procedural blank of ultrapure water.
+The procedural blank determinations were carried out to check for contamination; following the whole procedure using ultrapure water as a sample.
+In the procedure 50 ml H_2O_2 is evaporated to near dryness, 0.5 ml conc.
+HCl added and diluted with pure water to 5 ml and analysed with ICP-OES.